harryDeane/COMP3016/README.md

 **Foraging System**: Randomly rewards resources when players forage, introducing unpredictability.

+**Hunting System**: Players can choose to hunt which has a 30% chance of having a wild animal encounter, reducing their health.

 **High Score Tracking**: Saves the highest score to a file, which is then loaded at game start to display the player's best score.

 ## Coding Example